Organ trade: Impact on the poor

 Data from the World Health Organization indicates that donors in the illegal organ trade are predominantly impoverished people in developing nations.
 In one study of organ donors in India, for example, 71% of all donors fell below the poverty line.
 Poor people (including poor migrants) are more likely to fall victim of organ theft.
 Accounts of this practice usually characterize the victims as unemployed individuals (often but not always men) between the ages of 20 and 40 who were seeking work and were taken out of the country for operations.

 Poor people are also more likely to volunteer to sell their organs.
 One of the primary reasons donors articulate for why they sell their organs is to pay off debt.
 Migrants for instance may use the money to pay off human traffickers.
 The most impoverished are frequently viewed as more reliable targets for transplant tourists because they are the most in need of money.
 While some supporters of the organ trade argue that it helps lift some people out of poverty by providing compensation to donors, evidence of this claim is hotly debated.
 In many cases, people who sell their organs in order to pay off debt do not manage to escape this debt and remain trapped in debt cycles.
 Often, people feel like they have no choice but to donate their kidneys due to extreme poverty.
-In some cases, organs are sold to family members, either from parents to offspring, or from adult children to parents.
-This is more frequent in nations where waitlists are less formal, and among families which cannot afford to leave the country for transplants.

 Reports by the World Health Organization show decreased health and economic well-being for those who donate organs through transplant tourism.
 In Iran (where organ sales are legal), 58% of donors reported negative health consequences.
 In Egypt, as many as 78% of donors experienced negative health outcomes, and 96% of donors stated that they regretted donating.
 These findings are relatively consistent across all countries: those who sell their organs on the market tend to have poorer overall health.
 Substandard conditions during transplant surgeries can also lead to transmission of diseases like hepatitis B, hepatitis C, and HIV.
 Donors' poor health is further exacerbated by depression and other mental illnesses brought on by the stress of donating and insufficient care after surgery.

 Impoverished donors' economic outcomes are no better than their health outcomes.
 A study of Indian donors found that while 96% of donors sold a kidney to pay off debts, 75% still required operative care that is not provided by the buyer.
 Donors in all countries often report weakness after surgery that leads to decreased employment opportunities, especially for those who make a living through physical labor.